Foundation Programs Provided FREE

 AK PULSER Emergency Vehicles

 The Foundation regularly supports the rescue vehicle needs of AK PULSER.
-This year, the Foundation provided the majority of funding for its fourth AK PULSER emergency vehicle.
-AK PULSER dispatches its experienced and highly trained paramedics to the scenes of medical emergencies throughout the Alle-Kiski Valley.
+AK PULSER dispatches its experienced and highly trained paramedics to the scenes of medical emergencies throughout the Alle-Kiski Valley to assist local ambulance and rescue squads.

 Community Health & Wellness Education